Covisint/cui-ng/directives/cui-dropdown/README.md

  * `offset`: (default '0 0') Tether offset
  * `returnValue`: (default 'option') This is what gets assigned to ng-model.
 If left default it passes the whole object that got selected.
  * `displayValue`: (defaul 'option') This is what gets shown in the dropdown and in the box that holds the current value.
 Can be any property from the selected object (`display-value="option.name"`) or even use a filter (`display-value="(option.name | cuiI18n)"`).
 NOTE: If you are using a filter follow the parenthesis syntax.
+ * `single-search`: This attribute changes how keyboard commands are used to select dropdown items.
+By default, Cui-Dropdown uses type ahead to highlight selections (when the dropdown is expanded, if you start typing out one of the dropdown items out, it will select that item.
+Pressing delete will reset the type ahead).
+Adding the `single-search` attribute will change it to highlight/cycle through items based on the first letter in the option (pressing `B` repeatedly will cycle through all items that start with the letter `B`).

 ## Changelog

+### 2/6/2017

+- Added type-ahead keyboard functionality to Cui-Dropdown.
+- Changed keyboard functionality to use type-ahead by default.
+- Added support for optional attribute `single-search`.
+This will make Cui-Dropown highlight/cycle through options based on the first letter for each option when using the keyboard.

 ### 2/3/2017